-Sometimes, taking action can make the problem worse.
-However, if a problem is causing you and your child distress, or upsetting the rest of the family, it’s important to deal with it.
+If problem behaviour is causing you or your child distress, or upsetting the rest of the family, it's important to deal with it.

 Do what feels right